What You Need to Know

 *To listen to the recorded Open Enrollment Information Session presentation, click here.

 UCF’s annual Benefits Fair, which features UCF’s benefits and retirement vendors, will be held on Wednesday, October 24 from 9:00 a.m. to 2:00 p.m. in the Student Union Pegasus Ballroom.

 The Benefits Fair is an opportunity for employees to meet with the representatives from the various plan providers and ask questions before making benefits changes for the following year.

-- An annual parking permit and UCF football tickets will be raffled off in addition to other prizes!
+- An annual parking permit will be raffled off in addition to other prizes!

 For a printable Benefits Fair flyer, click here.